aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/fileformattype/_index.md

 ```

-///  Rrepesents Microsoft Cabinet file.
+Rrepesents Microsoft Cabinet file.

+**Remarks**

 The file format is not supported Only for detecting file type.

 ### MS_EQUATION {#MS-EQUATION}
 ```